clarkfork/clarkfork/README.md

 -->

-## ✨ Fun Facts
+## ✨ About Me

-- 🌱 Currently learning Python and JavaScript
+- 📍 Based in Boise, ID
-- ⚡ Fun fact: Seinfeld is my favorite show.
+- ⚡ Always making awesome websites
 - 📫 How to reach me: Iamdylanhoag@gmail.com